April 10th is Encourage a Young Writer Day! Every April, we celebrate the talent of our nation’s youngest writers.

 A quick search of my local library’s youth writing events for April yielded these results:

-- Celebrate Poetry Month All Ages
+- Celebrate Poetry Month for All Ages

 - Teen Open Mic Night